Bardstown, Kentucky: Education

 Almost all of the city is served by the Bardstown City Schools; the district also includes significant portions of the built-up area outside the city limits.
 Ryan Clark is the Superintendent of Schools.

 The school district includes an Early Childhood Education Center, Primary School, Elementary School, Middle School and High School.

 Some of the city is instead served by the surrounding Nelson County School District.
 By contrast, one of the county district's two high schools, Nelson County High, physically lies within the Bardstown school district.

 Bardstown is also home to St. Joseph School and Bethlehem High School, both of which have been operational since 1819.
 Both schools are under the jurisdiction of the Roman Catholic Archdiocese of Louisville.

 Media

 The Kentucky Standard is a newspaper in Bardstown.

 In early 2023, Bardstown was ranked as number 8 of Travel and Leisure 20 Most Beautiful Small Towns in America.
-Mentioned were the Federal and Georgian achitiecture, cobblestone paths, and gateway to Kentucky Bourbon Trail.
+Mentioned were the Federal and Georgian architecture, cobblestone paths, and gateway to Kentucky Bourbon Trail.